matthewwicker/deepbayesHF/README.md

-# deepbayesHF
+# deepbayes
-Hot fixes for those working with deepbayes before the a stable pip version comes out
+Optimizers for performing approximate Bayesian inference on neural network parameters with Tensorflow and JAX